-SECTION 8 Fatigue Strength
+Fatigue Strength

-The previous Sections of these Guidance Notes have addressed establishing the stress transfer function or stress RAOs for locations in the structure for which the adequacy of fatigue life is to be evaluated.
-The following steps to evaluate the stress range distribution are described in Appendix 1 of these Guidance Notes.
-The capacity of a location to resist fatigue damage is characterized by the use of S-N Data, which are described in Sections 2 and 3 of the ABS Guide for the Fatigue Assessment of Offshore Structures.
+The previous Sections of the Guide have addressed establishing the stress transfer function or stress RAOs for locations in the structure for which the adequacy of fatigue life is to be evaluated.
+The following steps to evaluate the stress range distribution are described in Appendix A3 of this Guide.
+The capacity of a structural location to resist fatigue damage is characterized by the use of S-N Data, which are described in Sections 2 and 3 of the ABS Guide for the Fatigue Assessment of Offshore Structures.